 I LOVE this spray!
 With no oils in it, this spray always leaves my hair soft but not oily at all.
 The marshmallow root is essential to this spray, giving it the “slip” that aids in detangling your hair.
 This spray is absolutely wonderful to use on small children who hate to have their hair combed!
 Add in some calming essential oils such as lavender and chamomile (which also have great healing effects for the hair too) and use this on your child's hair right before bed!
 I have also used this spray as a pre-wash before using my mud shampoo.
 I use it to detangle my hair before washing with the mud, to make it easier!

 - 3 cups filtered water

 - 2 Tbsp. marshmallow root (this is the herb that gives this spray it's slip for ultra awesome detangling power!)

-- 4-6 Tbsp. hair healing herbs of choice (I personally ALWAYS make mine with 1 Tbsp. each of horestail, oatstraw, nettle, green tea, and for an extra little bit of a red boost I add hibiscus, but you could add chamomile for blonde hair or rosemary for dark hair.
+- 4-6 Tbsp. hair healing herbs of choice (I personally ALWAYS make mine with 1 Tbsp. each of horsetail, oatstraw, nettle leaf, green tea, and for an extra little bit of a red boost I add hibiscus flowers, but you could also add chamomile flowers for blonde hair or rosemary leaf for dark hair.
 If given a choice of herbs for all hair types that really make this recipe awesome, I would say don’t leave out the horsetail, oatstraw, and nettle.)

 - 1/4 cup aloe vera gel

-- 1/2 cup distilled water/hydrosol (This is for the actual spray itself.)
+- 1/2 cup filtered water/hydrosol (This is for the actual spray itself.)